PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.0.0.md

 | Training Data | ~40k videos |  ~40k videos |  ~40k videos |  ~40k videos |

 ## Next Release Preview
-### CasualVideoVAE
+### CausalVideoVAE
-Currently, the released version of CasualVideoVAE (v1.0.0) has two main drawbacks: **motion blurring** and **gridding effect**.
-We have made a series of improvements to CasualVideoVAE to reduce its inference cost and enhance its performance.
+Currently, the released version of CausalVideoVAE (v1.0.0) has two main drawbacks: **motion blurring** and **gridding effect**.
+We have made a series of improvements to CausalVideoVAE to reduce its inference cost and enhance its performance.
 We are currently referring to this enhanced version as the "preview version," which will be released in the next update.
 Preview reconstruction is as follows:

 **1 min Video Reconstruction with 720×1280**.
 Since github can't put too big video, we put it here: [origin video](https://streamable.com/u4onbb), [reconstruction video](https://streamable.com/qt8ncc).